farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 -   Alternatively, use Grafana to trigger alarm notifications
 -   Use [support-notifications](https://snapcraft.io/edgexfoundry) and [device-rest service](https://snapcraft.io/edgex-device-rest) to trigger a physical alarm whenever a person has been detected
 -   Start and configure support-scheduler to periodically remove the old data.
 Please see [Setup support-scheduler to Scrub old events](https://github.com/canonical/edgex-demos/wiki/Object-Detection-with-EdgeX-and-OpenVINO/#setup-support-scheduler-to-scrub-old-events) section below
 -   Stream output to the RTSP server to allow remote access to video stream with annotations.
-For now, there will be no output when the DISPLAY environment isn’t provided.
+For now, there will be no output when the DISPLAY environment isn’t provided
+-   Use [yolo-v2-tf](https://docs.openvino.ai/latest/omz_models_model_yolo_v2_tf.html) object detection model with higher accuracy

 ### Cleanup
 This will remove everything that this demo uses.
 Not every removal may be desired!